rachelesmee/website/foss4gukonline2020/sessions.md

 # Using FOSS to develop a spatial and temporal visualisation of COVID-19 data (lightning talk)

-Eddie Boyle,	University of Edinburgh
+Eddie Boyle,	University of Edinburgh: 🐦 ⚡ 12:50

 _A visualisation of the spatial and temporal distribution of the 2020 COVID-19 pandemic using open technologies and resources._